 Sitting all day is tough on your circulation.
 Standing desks solve this by letting you switch positions effortlessly.
 The goal isn't to stand all day, which can hurt your feet, but to alternate between sitting and standing every hour or so.

 Most modern standing desks use electric motors.
 You press a button, and the desk glides up or down.
 Manual crank desks exist, but they can be annoying to use, which means you probably won't adjust them as often.
-Look for a desk with memory presets.
-These buttons let you save your perfect sitting and standing heights so you don't have to fiddle with the controls every time.
+Look for a desk with memory presets so you don't have to fiddle with the controls every time.

 If you are tight on space, the Fully Jarvis is a fantastic option.
-It is known for its heavy lifting capacity and smooth operation.
-You can get smaller desktop sizes that fit into apartment corners or small bedrooms.
-The frame is robust and comes in several colors to match your decor.
 It provides the same ergonomic benefits as larger desks without dominating the room.

 Monitor Arms and Laptop Stands